SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 1. Builds the Docker image
 1. Logs into the package registry and pushes the image there

-While browsing the [workflow source](../../.github/workflows/image-build-and-publish.yml), notice also that the workflow defines three inputs, as follows:
+While browsing the [workflow source](../../.github/workflows/image-build-and-publish.yml), you will notice also that the workflow defines three inputs, as follows:

 |Input|Description|
 |-|-|